codetracker-learning/INDIVIDUAL-PROJECT-sorting-hat/README.md

 - You have to create a data structure for your project.
 Review all the elements that need to be on the DOM and create the structure accordingly
 - You must use [Boostrap](https://getbootstrap.com/) to style your page components
 - You must use a loop other than a `for loop`
-- Your JS file should be comprised of functions, no actions should happen in your code outside of a function except for your initial `init()` function
+- Your JS file should be comprised of functions, no actions should happen in your code outside of a function except for your initial `startApp()` function
 - Your code MUST be YOUR code.
 Do not copy and paste code into your project.
 Type every bit of it out
 - Your HTML and JS should all have proper indentation
 - Helpful Form: An error message shows if a user tries to sort a student without filling out the form